Kevin Cheveldayoff: National Hockey League

 The Chicago Blackhawks hired Cheveldayoff as their assistant general manager for the 2009-2010 season, working under general manager Stan Bowman.
 In his first season with the Hawks, the team won the Stanley Cup, defeating the Philadelphia Flyers in six games.
 Cheveldayoff spent two seasons with the Hawks.

 On June 8, 2011, Cheveldayoff was unveiled as the new general manager of the new Winnipeg Jets, replacing Rick Dudley.
 Dudley and most of the Atlanta Thrashers staff were let go after the team was purchased by True North Sports & Entertainment and relocated to Winnipeg.
 Longtime Manitoba Moose general manager Craig Heisinger, a friend of Cheveldayoff's from their days with the Wheat Kings, was named as his assistant.
 In addition, Cheveldayoff is also an executive vice-president with True North.

 On October 5, 2014, Cheveldayoff traded Eric Tangradi to the Montreal Canadiens in return for Peter Budaj and Patrick Holland.
 This marked the first NHL "player for player" trade Cheveldayoff had made in his (at the time) 3+ years as Jets' general manager.

 On May 16, 2018, Cheveldayoff was named a finalist for the NHL General Manager of the Year Award after he guided the Jets to their best regular season record and to the Western Conference Finals for the first time ever.

 On February 25, 2019, Cheveldayoff was named the TSN TradeCentre GM of the Day, for his transactions at the 2019 NHL Trade Deadline.

 In May 2021, the Chicago Blackhawks launched an internal investigation after two former players alleged they were sexually assaulted by video coach Brad Aldrich during the 2010 Stanley Cup playoffs.
 The findings of the investigation were released on October 25, revealing that Cheveldayoff, then an assistant general manager for Chicago, was part of a group of executives within the Blackhawks who knew of the allegations against Aldrich, but failed to file a formal police report.
 On October 29, Cheveldayoff met with NHL commissioner Gary Bettman, who concluded was Cheveldayoff's involvement in the matter was too limited to justify disciplining him.

+On March 9, 2024, Cheveldayoff was again named the TSN TradeCentre GM of the deadline period, for his transactions at the 2024 NHL Trade Deadline.